ToulouseDataViz/Hackaviz2022/README_en.md

 right](https://mimiandeunice.com/2011/04/08/you-may-be-right/), CC-BY-SA
 Nina Paley, mars 2011](images/ME_338_YouMayBeRight2.png)

-We offer you in a new dataset from the [AidesCreation.org](http://aidescreation.org/consultation-aides_culturelles_versees_base_actions_soutenues-1.html) site.
-This site provides a database about collection and distribution of [private copying levy](https://en.wikipedia.org/wiki/Private_copying_levy) fundings done by several [copyright collecting society or collective management organizations](https://en.wikipedia.org/wiki/Copyright_collective).
+We offer you a new dataset from the [AidesCreation.org](http://aidescreation.org/consultation-aides_culturelles_versees_base_actions_soutenues-1.html) site.
+This site provides a database about the collection and distribution of [private copying levy](https://en.wikipedia.org/wiki/Private_copying_levy) fundings done by several [copyright collecting societies or collective management organizations](https://en.wikipedia.org/wiki/Copyright_collective).

 This dataset is spread over three files.
 It is possible to make beautiful visualizations from just one of these files.
 You can also combine them, but the most beautiful story might not need all this data.